zeekus/textfiles/pschism_build_document_with_spack.md

   - HDF5 - hdf5@1.12.2
   - NetCDF-C - netcdf-c@4.9.0
   - NetCDF-Fortran - netcdf-fortran@4.6.0
+  - LibFabric 1.18.2 ( note this is always changing/ getting updated )

 ## Details on What we cover.
 - Define snafus.
 This is intentially put at top to save the reader some time.